BlueBrain/Search/docs/source/api/bbsearch.server.mining_server.rst

    You should have received a copy of the GNU Lesser General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-bbsearch.server.mining\_server module
+bluesearch.server.mining\_server module
 =====================================

-.. automodule:: bbsearch.server.mining_server
+.. automodule:: bluesearch.server.mining_server
    :members:
    :undoc-members:
    :show-inheritance: